bomonike/bomonike.github.io/singularity.md

 "Technical Singularity" refers to rapid and uncontrollable technological growth that will occur when artificial intelligence (AI) surpasses human intelligence.

+<a target="_blank" href="https://youtube.com/shorts/TGuxwgUyu2A?si=IJsYnXq8dF8kTlSh">VIDEO</a>:
+The sound of singularity (frequency going higher and higher as disk spins faster and faster).

 This is also known as the "Infinite" Industrial Revolution because industry, infrastructure and transportation are <strong>continuously upgraded</strong> by software and smart systems.

 The Singularity with profound and unpredictable consequences for human civilization